 Gender, Politics and Theory

 Gender and gendering cut across established fields in political science.
-Within this research gender and feminist theory have contributed to a broadening of the notion of politics, and further to a questioning of the political order and power structures.
-In this panel we invite papers that connect gender to core issues of power and politics from a broad range of topics from women’s political representation and organisation, to gender equality policies and welfare, and the role of women in nation building processes.
-We also recognize that with the focus on difference among women and processes of othering we have seen a rise in interest in intersectionality and problematizations of binary categorizations.
+Within this research, gender and feminist theory have contributed to a broadening of the notion of politics, and further to a questioning of the political order and power structures.
+This panel invites papers that connect gender to core issues of power and politics from a broad range of topics; from women’s political representation and organisation, to gender equality policies and welfare, men’s violence, sexual harassment and the role of women in nation building processes.
+The panel recognizes that an increased focus on differences among women and processes of othering require attention to intersectionalities and problematizations of binary categorizations.

 We live in troubled times.
 Rising global mean temperatures, melting glaciers, irreversible species loss, and unpredictable weather supply vivid representation of how modern society is shaking up the world and altering the physical, biological and chemical processes of the planet.
 In this era of profound and accelerating environmental change, that some have labelled the Anthropocene, many of the political institutions, practices and ideas that have guided environmental governance in the past decades are called into question.
 Across the environmental politics scholarship there is mounting frustration with the lack of progress since the Earth Summit in 1992 and the inadequacy of international environmental treaties, domestic environmental law and transnational forms of environmental governance.
 Increasingly we confront a narrative of planetary environmental transformation that calls into question the promise of incremental environmental reform through green regulation, technology, investment and trade.

 This panel welcomes papers that reflect upon the state and direction of environmental politics and governance at this critical juncture.
 The panel seeks to stimulate inclusive debate across the environmental politics scholarship and therefore encourages contributions from different theoretical, methodological and empirical vantage points.